Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Red cabbage and Tomato
+Differences between red cabbage and tomatoes

-• Red cabbage's daily need coverage for Vitamin C is 48% higher.
+• Red cabbage's daily need coverage for vitamin C is 48% higher.

 The food types used in this comparison are Cabbage, red, raw and Tomatoes, red, ripe, raw, year round average.